It’s interesting that the first part of the word ‘optimism’ spells ‘opt’ because being optimistic is a choice that you can opt in or out of.

 “Be careful, they’re watching”

 The first thing to be aware of is the example we set.
 If we load our own words with pessimism, the children will watch and copy.
 It will soon become habit.
 Therefore, we must set an example of optimism.
 We may slip from time to time (we all have our limits and our moments), but we can correct this when we calm down.
 We can explain we were reacting from anger and frustration and not common sense.
-We can suggest optimistic reactions, if not solutions, to our own issues.
+And, we can suggest optimistic reactions, if not solutions, to our own issues.

-Optimism in Kids – Show empathy.
+Optimism in Kids – Show empathy

 When a child is expressing pessimistic thoughts, it’s important to really hear them out before offering advice.
 Allow them to vent and let off enough steam to calm down.
 Rephrase what they have said to make it clear you understand them.
 Correcting them too soon or too harshly will only add to their feeling of worthlessness and confirm their sense of doom.

 One of the Goddesses, a fellow leftie, became so frustrated and quite negative about her inability to use scissors successfully when she was little.
 It was easy to empathise with her.
-Life can be tricky for us left handed people sometimes.
+Life can be tricky for us left-handed people sometimes.

 I heard her out and told her I truly understood her frustration.
 I had felt it too.
 The scissors provided in schools do not cater for lefties – as many utensils don’t.
 I explained it is difficult and we have to work harder and practise more, but when we finally nail it, we are superheroes.